 I will first lay out some background on the Choctaw Nation of Oklahoma and the challenges it faces in providing services to its members, as well as to members of dozens of other tribes who live within the Nation's service area.
 I will then examine some of the reasons why the provision of safe, quality, affordable housing in Indian Country generally, and within the Choctaw Nation in particular, is such a challenge.
 This will be followed by background information on the federal legislative and administrative efforts to address that challenge, which ultimately culminated in the passage of NAHASDA.
-I will then provide some examples of the innovative and effective housing programs administered through the Choctaw Nation Housing Autority, to show why this Congress should continue to support tribal housing programs and work to quickly approve the reauthorization of NAHASDA during this current fiscal year.
+I will then provide some examples of the innovative and effective housing programs administered through the Choctaw Nation Housing Authority, to show why this Congress should continue to support tribal housing programs and work to quickly approve the reauthorization of NAHASDA during this current fiscal year.
 Importantly, that reauthorization should include the affirmation of the negotiated-rulemaking process to maintain the government-to-government relationship between tribes and the Federal Government.
-Like all federal legislation that aims to accommodate the needs of many tribes across the country, NAHASDA has some minor shortcomings, so in conclusion I will point to an issue that Congress MAHASDA.
+Like all federal legislation that aims to accommodate the needs of many tribes across the country, NAHASDA has some minor shortcomings, so in conclusion I will point to an issue that Congress may consider examining for potential revision in the upcoming reauthorization of NAHASDA.